 Global Resources: Opportunities for funding to support research and study abroad are available through Washington University in St. Louis.

-Avram A. & Jill Glazer Global Learning Fund: Opportunities for funding to support BSBA students abroad on BSBA administered programs.
+BSBA Global Learning Fund: Opportunities for funding to support BSBA students abroad on BSBA-administered programs.
 Students should have demonstrated financial need.

 Benjamin A. Gilman International Scholarships: awards up to $5,000 for US pell-grant eligible undergraduate students.
-Programs must be at least 28 days in any country except Cuba or a country on the U.S. Department of State’s current Travel Warning list.
+Programs must be credit-bearing in a country with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System.
 The Gilman Scholarship Program aims to diversify the kinds of students who study and intern abroad as well as the countries and regions where they go by offering awards to U.S. undergraduates who might otherwise not participate due to financial constraints.
-Contact your Global Programs Advisor or Dr. John Milstead email@example.com for more information.
+Contact your Global Programs Advisor for more information.

-Gilman-McCain Scholarship: This scholarship is a congressionally funded initative of the Bureau of Educational and Cultural Affairs at the U.S. Department and STate and named after the late senator John S. McCain from Arizona.
+Gilman-McCain Scholarship: This scholarship is a congressionally funded initiative of the Bureau of Educational and Cultural Affairs at the U.S. Department and STate and named after the late Senator John S. McCain from Arizona.
 The Gilman-McCain Scholarship provides awards of $5000 for child dependents of active duty service members to study or intern abroad on credit-bearing programs.

 Diversity Abroad Scholarships: Various scholarship programs aimed at increasing the number of minority students who study abroad.
 Amounts and deadlines vary.

 Fund for Education Abroad: Applicants must be US citizens participating on a program of at least 4 weeks.
-They target underrepresented group and there are also LGBT, regional, and athletic awards.
-Award amounts range from $1,250 to $10,000 based on the length of program abroad.
+They target underrepresented groups and there are also LGBT, regional, and athletic awards.
+Award amounts range from $1,250 to $10,000 based on the length of the program abroad.

 NAFSA: Resource for additional scholarship opportunities.